 It is an adaptogen, meaning it can adapt to the needs of different bodies.
 It has a balancing effect on hormones and has been proven to help manage the symptoms of PMS and to reduce blood pressure, hot flushes and night sweats in postmenopausal women.

 Maca boosts energy levels and can even relieve symptoms of stress, anxiety and depression.
 It has also been shown to increase the levels of pituitary hormones that increase sex drive in women and increase libido in men.
 Red maca may help to protect against prostate cancer and black maca has been shown to increase sperm count.

-Maca is easy to incorporate into your diet, from stirring it into your morning coffee, or adding it to your morning muesli, smoothies or even cookie dough.
+Maca is easy to incorporate into your diet, from stirring it into your morning coffee, or adding it to your morning muesli, smoothies or even to cookie dough.

 Rich in: polysaccharides, trace minerals, vitamins, amino acids and antioxidants.